christophfeinauer/PdbTool.jl/README.md

 Compatibility
 -------------

-v0.1.0 can be run with julia 0.4 and julia 0.5 v0.2.0 now supports julia version 0.6
+* v0.1.0 can be run with julia 0.4 and julia 0.5
+* v0.2.0 now supports julia version 0.6
+* v0.3.0 supports julia versions 1.0 and later.

 Installation
 ------------